3outeille/CompilersHomework/lab2_syntax_analyzer/doc/lab2_report.md

 **An attempted git repo cleanup**

 I misunderstood the instruction in lab1 and put the labs in my homework repository.
 So choose to rename the repository and remove those homework folders and commits.
 This turns out to be very hard.
-I'm not good enough at git to handle these rebase and cherrypick, even modifing an old commit message turns out to be hard for me.
+I'm not good enough at git to handle these rebase and cherrypick, even modifing an old commit message turns out to be extremely hard for me.

 What I can do is to delete all HW* folders using filter-branch.
 Now the repo is cleaner but there are still garbage here and there, maybe half a sentence in a commit message or an unexpected merge.